tcmxx/UnityTensorflowKeras/Documents/BasicConcepts.md

 3. Training on mobile device
 	* Not unless tensorflow start to include training on mobile build, or CNTK can be used as backend and it support mobile device.
 However, you can still use inference on mobile device.
-4. Curiosity Module.
+4. Curiosity Module and GAIL.
-	* I don't have time to implement it yet.
+	* I don't have time to implement those yet.

 ## Concepts
 You don't have to read the folowing if you just want to use this repository as it is.